 Some styles mixed long hair with shaved areas, like Mohicans and horns.
 Alternatively, wearers went for a full-on skinhead (a revival of a 1950s style), though girls often left their fringe and side sections longer.

 The most commonly seen hair colours were jet black (like Siouxsie Sioux) or bleached blonde (like Debbie Harry from Blondie).
-However, punk also brought coloured hair to the streets and anything went.
+However, punk also brought coloured hair to the streets – and anything went.

-Colour was created using professional products like Crazy Color, a range of neon colours launched in 1977, or everyday items like food colourings.
-Even Kool-Aid and Kia-Ora were used.
+Bright colours were created by using professional products like Crazy Color, a range of neon colours launched in 1977, or everyday items like food colourings.
+Even products like Kool-Aid and Kia-Ora were colourants.
+Text and patterns were also put into the hair.

 The Purdey & The Pageboy